-Year 1 Research
+Year 1 Research Design

-For the first part of this study (Fall 2011), 35 teachers were randomly assigned to experimental and control conditions.
+For the first part of this study (fall 2011), 35 teachers were randomly assigned to experimental and control conditions.
 The experimental teachers used four SmartGraphs activities in addition to their usual curriculum, while the control teachers used their usual curriculum alone.
 All teachers received two days of professional development during August 2011.
-For the experimental teachers, this time focused on using SmartGraphs.
-The control teachers were given professional development about activities related to heat and temperature.
-Teachers in both groups received three motion sensors to use with their classes, thereby ensuring that experimental results would be due to use of SmartGraphs, not to availability of sensors.
+For the experimental teachers, the two days focused on using SmartGraphs to teach about the motion of objects.
+The control teachers were instead given professional development about activities related to teaching about heat and temperature.
+Teachers in both groups received three motion sensors to use with their classes, thereby ensuring that experimental findings would be due to the use of SmartGraphs, not to the availability of sensors.
 During the first year, nearly 2000 students in 91 classes participated in the study.

-The first year of the research study aimed to answer the following research questions:
+The first year of the research study aimed to answer the following research questions (which were also further investigated in Year 2):

-- 1. Do students who use SmartGraphs activities learn more than comparison students studying the same topic from the same textbooks, but who do not use SmartGraphs activities? - 2.
+- RQ1.
+Do students who use SmartGraphs activities learn more than comparison students studying the same topic from the same textbooks, but who do not use SmartGraphs activities? - RQ2.
 What do teachers using SmartGraphs physical science activities believe about the software, including its match to important learning goals for the motion unit of study?

-Year 2 Research
+Year 2 Research Design

-For the second year of the research (Fall 2012), 31 teachers returned to the study.
-The small number of teachers who were unable to continue from Year 1 to Year 2 cited reasons such as a change in curriculum, change in teaching assignments, and change in schools.
-Of those participating, two were not able to complete the research during the fall due to technical issues at their schools, leaving 29 teachers from 26 schools teaching 72 sections of Physical Science to nearly 1700 students.
+For the second year of the research (fall 2012), 31 of the teachers returned to the study.
+The small number of teachers who were unable to continue from Year 1 to Year 2 cited as reasons changes in their curriculum, teaching assignments, or schools.
+Of the 31 participating, two were not able to complete the research during the fall due to technical issues at their schools, leaving 29 teachers from 26 schools teaching 72 sections of Physical Science to nearly 1700 students.

 All teachers in the second year used SmartGraphs activities.
 However, in order to understand more about how SmartGraphs can help students learn about the motion of objects, the activities and the treatment conditions were modified to allow different comparisons.
 The four research groups of teachers for the second year, and the treatment conditions, are shown in Table 1, which also includes related research questions, as well as comparison data sources.

 Teachers in Cohorts A and C, who together formed the experimental group in Year 1, used the same four activities again in Year 2.
 For Cohort C, the activities were modified so that only one sensor was needed per classroom.
 This would allow the teacher to use the sensor and a computer projector as a demonstration, while each student could use a computer individually with a student version of the activity that did not use a sensor.
 During the first year of the research, when teachers could choose their method of delivering activities, we found that most activities with sensors were completed in small groups.
 It was hypothesized that the benefit to the students in these situations would depend on the size and the dynamics of the group.
 We also recognized that for many schools having a sufficient number of sensors would be a challenge, but having one sensor would be considerably more affordable.
 Thus the research for Cohort C attempted to examine the results when those factors were removed, and each student could use an individual computer (without a sensor).
+These teacher and student versions of the sensor activities had the same number of pages but the student version did not use a sensor.